Mirit I. Aladjem, Ph.D.

 Research

 Goal: Our broad goal is to understand the cellular networks that signal to and from chromatin to modulate chromosome duplication.
-Since many regulatory feedback pathways are deregulated in cancer cells, the results of these studies will help our understanding of cancer biology and elucidate how both normal and cancer cells control their growth.
+The results of these studies can help elucidate how both normal and cancer cells control their growth and identify determinants of sensitivity to anti-tumor therapy.

-The challenge of understanding DNA replication: Loss of genetic control of DNA replication is a hallmark of cancer.
-Hence, pathways that modulate DNA synthesis can provide good targets for synthetic lethality approaches that specifically target cancer cells.
-On the other hand, DNA replication problems that go undetected and are not repaired can hamper genomic integrity, eventually resulting in cancer drug resistance.
-Hence, many anti-cancer drugs target protein complexes involved in DNA replication and the effectiveness of such drugs critically depends on the nature of the genomic lesions affected in particular cancers.
+The Challenge: Loss of genetic control of DNA replication is a hallmark of cancer, and pathways that regulate DNA synthesis are prime targets for synthetic lethality approaches for therapy that specifically target cancer cells.
+On the other hand, DNA replication problems can hamper genomic stability and promote cancer drug resistance.
+Hence, many anti-tumor drugs target protein complexes that are involved in DNA replication, and the effectiveness of such drugs critically depends on the nature of the genomic lesions affected in particular cancers.

 Aladjem MI, Rodewald LW, Kolman JL and Wahl GM.
 Genetic dissection of a mammalian replicator in the human beta-Globin locus.
 Science 281:1005-1009, 1998.